deanriverson/spacefl/README.md

 ![Overview](https://raw.githubusercontent.com/HanSolo/SpaceFX/master/SpaceFX.png)

 ### Youtube video
-Gerrit recorded a little [video](https://youtu.be/IS71geUu9RE) that shows the game in action.
+Gerrit recorded a short [video](https://youtu.be/IS71geUu9RE) that shows the game in action.

 ### Getting Started with Flutter